QR3.7.1 The Curious Case of Quantum Spin

 Figure 3.17.
 Physical spin

-A physical object like the earth spins in a rotation plane around an axis of rotation (Figure 3.17), so this axis must be known to measure its spin.
-It turns out that measuring its spin on another axis, not the rotation axis, reveals less than its total spin.
-If the spin axis is unknown, one must measure spin on three orthogonal axes to get its total spin.
-In contrast, the total spin of a quantum entity can be measured from any axis, and is always the same, so quantum spin doesn’t work like physical spin.
+A physical particle spins in a rotation plane around an axis of rotation (Figure 3.17), where its axis must be known to measure its spin.
+Measuring spin on an axis that isn’t its rotation axis gives less than the total spin.
+If the spin axis is unknown, one must measure spin on three orthogonal axes to get the total spin.
+In contrast, the spin of a quantum entity measured on any axis is always the same, so quantum spin doesn’t work like physical spin.

-However, detecting a photon’s spin on any axis could give all its spin for the same reason that detecting a photon anywhere gives all its energy.
-In both cases, measurement is a physical event, an all or nothing restart of the entire photon that includes all its energy or spin.
-This property of quantum spin is then expected.
+In this model, detecting a photon’s spin on any axis gives all its spin for the same reason that detecting it always gives all its energy.
+In both cases, a physical event, is an all or nothing restart of the photon, including all its energy or spin, so this property is expected.

-Finally, quantum spin is said to occur in both directions at once, and when measured, can give either direction randomly.
-This again recalls the earlier finding that a photon can go through two slits at the same time, not just one, and when measured, can also be in either slit randomly.
-The principle then is the quantum law of all action (that quantum reality tries every option) applied to rotational movement as well as linear movement.
-It makes sense that if photon instances can travel through two slits at once, they can also rotate in two directions at once.
-The result of measuring either case is then random because it depends on which instance accesses an unobservable server first.
-This property of quantum spin is then also expected by a quantum processing model.
+Finally, according to quantum theory, quantum spin occurs in both directions at once, so measuring it gives either spin direction randomly.
+It also states that a photon goes through two slits at the same time, so measuring it gives either slit randomly.
+The simple conclusion is that the quantum law of all action applies to rotational movement as well as linear movement, so if photon instances can travel through two slits at once, they can also rotate in two directions at once.
+The result of measuring spin is then random because it depends on which instance accesses the server first.
+This strange property of quantum spin is then also expected by a processing model.

 Note 1.
 Quantum spin is defined as Plank’s reduced constant ħ = h/2p (in angular radians).